Bluesky at Home » Recipes » Delicious Southern Summer Creamed Corn Recipe

 Delicious Southern Summer Creamed Corn Recipe

 I love corn.
 Do you?
 Corn is one of those vegetables that says summer is here.
-Here is one of my favorite recipes, Southern Summer Creamed Corn.
+I’m sharing a delicious recipe to enjoy this summer favorite, Southern Summer Creamed Corn.

 Corn is one of the most versatile vegetables around.
-Southern Summer Creamed Corn is just one of many delicious ways to use this vegetable.
+This Southern Summer Creamed Corn Recipe is just one of many delicious ways to use this vegetable.

 One of my favorite vegetables as far back as I can remember is corn.
-Corn is one of those vegetables that just screams “SUMMER!!”
-Southern Creamed Corn is one of the best ways to use fresh (or even) corn.
+It is one of those vegetables that just screams “SUMMER!!”
+Southern Creamed Corn is one of the best ways to use fresh (or even) frozen corn.

 We can eat corn raw, sautéed, roasted, grilled, baked, souffléd (is that a word?), even pickled.
 And that’s not counting cornmeal and cornbread or popcorn, my favorite snack.
 Even in the winter, frozen corn’s sweetness can bring a memory of summer.